Whatsapp Icon

 Diet and Nutrition Post-Esophagectomy: Nutrition Plays a Crucial Role in Recovery

 Undergoing an esophagectomy for cancer is a life-altering event, not just emotionally and physically, but also in terms of dietary habits.
-The surgery involves the removal of all or part of the esophagus, which can significantly impact how and what you can eat post-operation.
+The surgery involves the removal of all or part of the oesophagus, which can significantly impact how and what you can eat post-operation.
 However, with the right dietary adjustments and strategies, you can still enjoy a varied and fulfilling diet while supporting your body's healing and recovery process.

 Initially, your diet will be strictly managed and gradually transitioned from liquids to solid foods.
 Here's a guide to help you navigate the dietary changes post-esophagectomy: